Mortgage Broker vs. Loan Officer

-Either a mortgage broker or a mortgage banker may work with you when it's time to apply for a mortgage .
-Since a new home is the result of the work of both mortgage broker and loan officer, it's easy to confuse them.
-But for your application process, it can benefit you if you know they ways they differ.
+Either a mortgage broker or a loan officer may assist you when you need a mortgage .
+Since a new home is the result of the work of both mortgage broker and loan officer, it's understandable to confuse the two.
+But as you enter the application process, it can benefit you if you understand how they are different.